carlybeeler/Final-Project/README.md

 ## Section 2: Data Description and Upload
 - **Data Acquisition Instructions**: Our data can be downloaded from the website [Kaggle](https://www.kaggle.com/), linked here for you.
 Once on the website you can log in, and then access the data.
 Look up in the search bar "Gender Wage Gap in the USA (1973-2022)."
+This is the direct link to the website https://www.kaggle.com/datasets/asaniczka/gender-wage-gap-in-the-usa-1973-2022.

-- ??
-Explain the data types and descriptions of the columnsused in visualizations.
+- Explain the data types and descriptions of the columnsused in visualizations.
 - **Data used**: [gender_wage_gap.csv](https://github.com/carlybeeler/Final-Project/files/15223189/gender_wage_gap.csv)
+This dataset has many numerical variables including year (int), men_median (median hourly wages of men, float), men_avergae (average hourly wages of men, float), women_median (median hourly wages of women, float), women_average (average hourly wages of women, float), white_men_median (median hourly wages of white men, float), white_men_avergae (average hourly wages of white men, float), black_men_median (median hourly wages of black men, float), black_men_avergae (average hourly wages of black men, float), hispanic_men_avergae etcetera.
+There were categories for people of different racial background (black, white, hispanic) and gender (men and women).
+Most values were float numbers but there was one integar.

 ## Section 3: Interpreting Visualizations